 Types of planning decisions

-There are 3 types of decision that can be reached: approval, approval with conditions, and refusal.
+There are 3 types of decision that can be reached: unconditional planning approvals, approvals subject to conditions, and refusals.

 Unconditional planning approvals